 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Ethics in ADR: The Many "Cs" of Professional Responsibility and Dispute Resolution" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 524.
+524.